JakeWharton/RxBinding/README.md

 RxBinding
 =========

-RxJava binding APIs for Android UI widgets from the platform and support libraries.
+One aim of `RxJava` is to replace nested callbacks with declarative transformations.
+RxBinding assists in this effort by providing `RxJava` binding APIs for Android UI widgets from both the platform and support libraries.
+This will allow you to translate Android User Interface (UI) events into streams.

-Download
+Setup
 --------

 Platform bindings:
 ```groovy
 compile 'com.jakewharton.rxbinding2:rxbinding:2.0.0'
 ```

+Depending on the support libraries that you are using, you will need to include one or more of the following dependencies:

 'support-v4' library bindings:
 ```groovy